 - Meanwhile, Kevin Campbell reminds us that inequality is bad for business as well as being socially corrosive:

 The moral case for reducing inequality is well known, and compelling.
 But there's little discussion of the economic case.
 Competition and free markets will always result in some doing better than others, but when growth accrues overwhelmingly to the top 10 per cent, it threatens the health of our society and the sustainability of the economy.
 If the majority of our population is unable to spend on more than merely the basics, money won't circulate through the economy.
 If money doesn't circulate, economic growth slows.
 When economic growth slows, businesses fail, jobs disappear and key programs providing health, education and safety to our citizens begin to fail.
-It is true that we manage inequality better than many other countries, but since when is B.C. satisfied with measuring itself against the worst instead of by our proximity to the best?
+It is true that we manage inequality better than many other countries, but since when is B.C. satisfied with measuring itself against the worst instead of by our proximity to the best?- And as one example of a policy choice which could help improve the position of workers within a stronger economy, Dr. Dawg makes the case for free university tuition as an important step in encouraging economic development and social equality alike.

 ...